FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 * https://datatracker.ietf.org/doc/html/rfc2544#section-24
-  Mentions "full length trials" leading to the Throughput found, as opposed to shorter trial durations, allowed in an attempt to "minimize the length of search procedure".
+  Mentions "full length trials" leading to the Throughput found, as opposed to shorter trial durations, allowed in an attempt to minimize "the length of search procedure".
-  This document talks about "final trial duration" and aims to "optimize overal search time".
+  This document talks about "final trial duration" and aims to minimize "average overall search time".

 * https://datatracker.ietf.org/doc/html/rfc2544#section-26.1
   with https://www.rfc-editor.org/errata/eid422
   finaly states requirements for the search procedure.
-  It boils down to "increase intended load upon zero trial loss and decrease intended load upon non-zero trial loss".
+  It boils down to "increase intended load upon zero trial loss ratio and decrease intended load upon non-zero trial loss ratio".

-No additional constraints are placed on the load selection, and there is no mention of an exit condition, e.g. when there is enough trial measurements to proclaim the largest load with zero trial loss (and final trial duration) to be the Throughput found.
+No additional constraints are placed on the load selection, and there is no mention of an stopping conditions, i.e. when there is enough trial measurements to proclaim the largest load with zero trial loss (and final trial duration) to be the Throughput found.